 Historic preservation does not happen by chance, it requires the proper planning, foresight, and education to ensure the protection of Vermont’s historic resources.
 Effective preservation involves partners and the concerted involvement of many individuals and organizations.
 With a broad-based effort, thousands of historic resources can endure as landmarks to narrate this brave little state’s distinct sense of place.

 Unveiled in 1947 by the Vermont Legislature, the Roadside Historic Site Marker program has proven an effective way to commemorate Vermont’s many people, events, and places of regional, statewide, or national significance.

 How many barns are in Vermont?
 In what kind of condition are they?
 Are significant numbers lost each year?
 What can be done to preserve these icons of our history and landscape?

-Surveying Vermont’s historic resources is the foundation of our preservation program.
-Statewide survey began in earnest in 1967 and strengthened by the Vermont Historic Preservation Act of 1975.
-During this time, more than 30,000 historical, architectural and archaeological properties have been recorded and added to the state’s inventory of historic sites; the Historic Sites and Structures Survey (HSSS).
+Compiling an inventory of Vermont’s historic resources is the foundation of our preservation program.
+Statewide survey of properties began in earnest in 1967 and was strengthened by the Vermont Historic Preservation Act of 1975.
+Since that time, more than 30,000 historical and architectural properties have been surveyed and added to the state’s inventory.

 The National Register of Historic Places, established in 1966 by the National Historic Preservation Act and managed by the National Park Service, is the official list of buildings, structures, sites, objects, and districts that embody the historical and cultural foundations of our country.